stephanie-lee/WanderSF/README.md

 ### Phase 1: User Authentication, Note Model and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+In Phase 1, I will implement user signup and authentication (using BCrypt).
+There will be a basic landing page after signup that will hold the container for the application's root React component.
+Before building out the front end, I will begin by setting up a full JSON API for spots and reviews.

 [Details][phase-one]